Mahmoud750ty/Pip-/README.md

   - Browse and add products to cart from the public interface.
   - Place an order, which generates a WhatsApp message with all order details, ready to send.

-## Screenshots

-> _Add screenshots here to showcase the UI for both admin and customer sides._

 ## Getting Started